Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

     \ifErr (err) ->
         aegisub.debug.out 1, "[aka.TestScript] Failed to save config to file\n" .. err
 ```
-This code calls `aconfig.save_config` with `aka.TestScript` and `config`, which tells aka.config to save the `config` table to `?config/aka.TestScript.json`. `aconfig.write_config` also returns a `Result` table.
-We want to make sure the config is saved so we use `unwrap` to raise an error in case of Err.
+This code calls `aconfig.save_config` with `aka.TestScript` and `config`, which tells aka.config to save the `config` table to `?config/aka.TestScript.json`. `aconfig.write_config` also returns a `Result` table, and in this case, we use `aegisub.debug.out` to inform the user that the config fails to save with the error message from `aconfig.save_config`.

 ### Loading and saving automation script settings

-Instead of separating the load and save calls as in the case of dialog table, we want to perform this in one go—read the script setting from config, or use a default setting and save it to file if read fails—in case of script settings.
+Instead of separating the load and save calls as in the case of dialog table, this time we want to perform read and save in one go—read the script setting from config, or use a default setting and save it to file if read fails—for example when dealing with regular script configurations.

 This can be achieved using the following Lua, al and MoonScript code:
 ```lua